Wuthering Heights by Emily Brontë - Book review, Summary, Characters, Analysis & Quotes

 She is the same person as Linton!
 In Nelly's account, Catherine even developed a "dual personality", she did not understand at this time how the nature of nature cannot be changed, although Heathcliff tried to change herself to adapt to the news Catherine, all this must fail, and Heathcliff also does not really understand how the eternal element grows in the body at this time.

 Such a hazy conflict is growing in their bodies, and Catherine is undoubtedly the most painful one among them.
 She really accepts the cruelty and warmth of nature.
-The seemingly primal feeling between Thorncliff) was destroyed by the intervention of Linton, and this was the real threat to eternal love, under the destruction of this initial harmony, the cruel side retreated, Heath Cliff sadly left Wuthering Heights after learning that Catherine had accepted Linton's proposal.
+The seemingly primal feeling between Thorncliff) was destroyed by the intervention of Linton, and this was the real threat to eternal love, under the destruction of this initial harmony, the cruel side retreated, and Heath Cliff sadly left Wuthering Heights after learning that Catherine had accepted Linton's proposal.

 So far, a new peaceful harmony was formed between Linton and Catherine, but Catherine still contained a desire for the original power of nature. but was temporarily suppressed in a sweet and peaceful life.
 However, the weak and tolerant Linton must face his sad fate in such harmony, "I think, there is no way to save him, he is already doomed, and he is flying towards his fate!"
 It is also the ending set by Emily Bronte for this.